wp-plugins/woocommerce-incremental-product-quantities/readme.txt

 Manual Installation

-1. Download the latest version of the plugin from WooCommerce Incremental 2.
-Product Quantities wordpress page.
+1. Download the latest version of the plugin from WooCommerce Incremental
+2. Product Quantities wordpress page.
 3. Uncompress the file
 4. Upload the uncompressed directory to ‘/wp-content/plugins/’ via FTP
 5. Active the plugin from your wordpress backend ‘Plugins -> Installed Plugins’
 6. Set Rules for categories by clicking the new ‘Quantity Rules’ sidebar option or assign per-product rules by using the new metabox on your product page.

 == Changelog ==

+= 1.0.4 =
+* Style sheet and link update.
+Added potential soluation for niche valdation problem.

 = 1.0.3 =
 * Readme.txt updates.